NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1d_plot_refl_spectra.md

 - Complete the following introductory AOP GEE tutorials:
     - <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-image-collections" target="_blank">Introduction to AOP Public Datasets in Google Earth Engine (GEE)</a>
 - An understanding of hyperspectral data and AOP spectral data products.
-If this is your first time working with AOP hyperspectral data, we encourage you to start with the [Intro to Working with Hyperspectral Remote Sensing Data](https://www.neonscience.org/resources/learning-hub/tutorials/hsi-hdf5-r) tutorial.
-You do not need to follow along with the code in those lessons, but at least read through to gain a better understanding NEON's spectral data products.
+If this is your first time working with AOP hyperspectral data, we encourage you to start with the <a href="https://www.neonscience.org/resources/learning-hub/tutorials/hsi-hdf5-r" target="_blank">Intro to Working with Hyperspectral Remote Sensing Data</a> tutorial.
+You do not need to follow along with the R code in those lessons, but at least read through to gain a better understanding NEON's spectral data products.

 </div>